US ready to leave Afghanistan

 "We will build on the momentum and resume talks shortly.
 We have a number of issues left to work out," he tweeted.

-Taliban spokesman Zabihullah Mujahid said their representatives continued meeting with US officials till late Saturday afternoon and he had no idea what was finally decided.
+Taliban spokesman Zabihullah Mujahid said their representatives continued meeting with US officials till later Saturday afternoon and he had no idea what was finally decided.

 However, another Taliban leader said US will first fulfil commitment of complete withdrawal in 18 months, lift ban on their leadership and exchange prisoners.